Roblox/creator-docs/content/en-us/education/battle-royale-series/cleanup-and-reset.md

 local function removeActivePlayer(player)
 	print("removing player")
-	for playerKey, whichPlayer in pairs(activePlayers) do
+	for playerKey, whichPlayer in activePlayers do
 		if whichPlayer == player then
 			table.remove(activePlayers, playerKey)
 			playersLeft.Value = #activePlayers